home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 A smart thermostat, supporting:

-- OnOff, OpenTherm heating and Elga or Loria/Thermastage with heating and cooling support. (see [known limitations](#known-limitations) below for the Elga).
+- OnOff, OpenTherm heating and Elga or Loria/Thermastage with heating and cooling support.
 - Running firmware v4.x, v3.x or v1.x.

 ### P1 (DSMR)